glouppe/info8006-introduction-to-ai/lecture4.md

 # The horizon effect

-- Evaluations functions are **always imperfect**.
+Evaluations functions are **always imperfect**.
+- If not looked deep enough, *bad moves* may appear as *good moves* (as estimated by the evaluation function) because their consequences are hidden beyond the search horizon.
+    - and vice-versa!
 - Often, the deeper in the tree the evaluation function is buried, the less the quality of the evaluation function matters.
-- If not looked deep enough, *bad moves may appear as good moves* (as estimated by the evaluation function) because their consequences are hidden beyond the search horizon.
-    - and vice-versa!

 ---